Wolfgang von Gronau

-Hans Wolfgang von Gronau (25 February 1893 - 17 March 1977) was a German aviation pioneer.
+Hans Wolfgang Gronau, as of 1913 von Gronau (25 February 1893 – 17 March 1977), was a German aviation pioneer and Luftwaffe general.
+During World War II he was the German air attaché and the chief of the Luftwaffe liaison staff in Japan.

 Biography

 Wolfgang von Gronau was born in Berlin in a family hailing from the ancient dynasty of the House of Berg.
 He was the son of artillery General Hans von Gronau (1850–1940) and Luise Gerischer (1867–1926).

-Right before World War I he joined the Imperial German Navy where he was put in charge of a flying boat squadron.
-After the disbandment of the imperial military in 1919 von Gronau had reached the rank of Oberleutnant zur See, highest lieutenant grade in the German Navy.
+On 1 April 1911, he joined the Imperial German Navy as an officer candidate where he was put in charge of a flying boat squadron during World War I. After the disbandment of the imperial military in 1919, von Gronau had reached the rank of Oberleutnant zur See, highest lieutenant grade in the German Navy.

+Wolfgang von Gronau was one of the earliest proponents of transatlantic flights via Greenland using great-circle navigation.
 On 18 August 1930 von Gronau flew on a transatlantic flight on a Dornier Wal —the old D-1422 flying boat that Amundsen had flown earlier.
 He took off from Sylt (Germany) through Faroe Islands, Iceland, Greenland and Labrador, reaching New York City after covering 7520 km in 47 flight hours.

 On 21 July 1932 von Gronau flew from Germany around the world on another Dornier Wal flying boat —named "Grönland Wal" (Greenland Whale)— with a crew of three people.
 He returned 111 days later, on 10 November, after having taken off from List auf Sylt westwards across Iceland, Greenland, Canada, the Aleutians, Alaska, the Kurils, Japan, China, the Philippines, Indonesia, Malacca, Burma, Ceylon, India, Iran, Iraq, Cyprus, Greece and Italy, landing finally in the Lake of Constance after having covered over 44000 km.

 In 1934 he became the president of the Aeroclub von Deutschland and in 1935 vice president of the Fédération Aéronautique Internationale.
 Von Gronau was posted to the German Embassy in Tokyo as air attaché shortly before the outbreak of World War II.
 He lived as a diplomat in Japan until the end of the war, having reached the rank of Major general when the Third Reich was disbanded.

 In 1947 von Gronau moved to Upper Bavaria.
 He died in Frasdorf in 1977 while he was living in retirement.
 His remains were buried in List auf Sylt, close to the tomb of his wife.

 Honours

-Wolfgang von Gronau won the Harmon Trophy in 1932.
+Wolfgang von Gronau won the Harmon Trophy in 1931 (national) and 1932.
 In List auf Sylt stands a stone memorial to his flying boat exploits.

 The Gronau Nunataks (69°27′N 30°15′W) and the Gronau Glacier (69°29′N 30°54′W) in northern King Christian IX Land, Greenland, were named after him.

 A street in the capital city of the Philippines, Manila was named after him, although misspelled as Von Granao.